Filter System

 delFilter(filterID)

-Call setFilterUniform(filterID, uniformType, uniformName, data0, data1, data2, ...) to set the value of uniform data.
+Use setFilterUniform(filterID, uniformType, uniformName, data0, data1, data2, ...) to set the uniform properties you defined in a filter.

 Example